vincentverstraeten/thehealthyendpoint/content/english/blog/sync-your-outlook-signatures.md

 We have 3 options in my detection script.

-1. There is no Outlook signature present in Outlook %appdata% or in the signatures folder in Onedrive.
+1. There is no Outlook signature present in Outlook %APPDATA% or in the signatures folder in Onedrive.
-Ofcourse there is nothing to do.
-This is most of the time a new employee.
+This is probably a new employee that needs to setup its Outlook signature for the first time.
+We do nothing.

-2. If there is a Outlook signature in Onedrive or Outlook %appdata% folder.
-We exit 1 and trigger the remediation script.
+2. If there is a Outlook signature in Onedrive or Outlook %APPDATA% folder.
+We trigger the remediation script.

-3. IF there is a onedrive backup folder and a %appdata% folder.
+3. IF there is a onedrive backup folder and a %APPDATA% folder.
 Your signature is synced between Onedrive and Outlook.
 Ofcourse we do not trigger the remediation script now.